postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 1. Paste and run the commands in your terminal.

 1. After running the commands, the Postman CLI generates a link.
-Follow the link to check your results.
+Follow the link to check the results on Postman.

 ## Running a collection in CI/CD